naimur4062/teams-league/README.md

 # Welcome my site.
-This is my 8th-assignment of programming hero's course.
+This is the website for a football league.
+There are the information of all teams.

 # This is the List of all Teams in a League

-The features are:
+The features of coding:

 * Routing
 * Conditional rendering